loning/the-math/docs/psi-collapse-zfc/chapter-08-zfc-godel-incompleteness-collapse-aware-systems.md

 A collapse-aware system:
 - Acknowledges its incompleteness
-- Recognizes its origin in consciousness
+- Recognizes its origin in observer
 - Accepts statements beyond proof
 - Remains open to transcendence